 Deciding on a colour scheme for your kitchen is as much about the size and shape of the room as it is your preferred palette.

-The first step in developing a colour scheme is understanding how and why certain colours complement one another.
+The first step in developing a kitchen colour scheme is understanding how and why certain colours complement one another.
 Don't worry, it's not as tricky as it sounds.

 The biggest secret of great design is pretty simple – a colour wheel.
 You might think they're only for primary school classrooms, but colour wheels are great for helping you to understand what shades sit well together.

 Two basic ways to use a colour wheel to decide on a colour scheme are as follows:

 A straightforward way to use a colour wheel is by choosing two colours that sit opposite one another, as these are known to complement each other.
 Outside of the primary colours (red, yellow and blue) and the secondary colours (purple, green and orange), there are a limitless number of complementary colours to choose between.